realhuman101/AWP/README.md

 To view a full demo of this project, please take a look at the [demo video](https://youtu.be/9h0zErdJY9c).

+For more detailed information on the project and how to use it, please visit our [wiki](https://github.com/realhuman101/AWP/wiki).

 This project is part of the [AIoT Engineering & Entrepreneurial Skills Education for Gifted Students programme](https://cityueegef.github.io/about/).

 ## Requirements